 You’re not the administrator.
 Not really.

 Oh, sure, you may think you’re the administrator.
-Windows may have even lead you to believe you’re the administrator.
+Windows may even lead you to believe you’re the administrator.

 But you can be.

 Become a Patron of Ask Leo! and go ad-free!